 - 1 From the media screen, select Menu > Tuning Mode.

 - 2 Select an option.

 - 3 If necessary, select Select.

 Presets

 You can save your favorite AM stations and FM stations as presets for easy access.

-You can save your favorite SiriusXM channels if you are connected to an optional SiriusXM tuner and antenna.
+You can save your favorite SiriusXM channels if the stereo is connected to an optional SiriusXM tuner and antenna.